feizc/Dialogue-System/README.md

 # We Want Vivid Conversations: Incorporating Internet Meme into Open-domain Dialogue

-* This project provides a large-scale internet Meme incorporated Open-domain Dialogue (MOD) dataset and a unified multi-modal dialog model trained on this dataset.
+* This project provides a large-scale internet Meme incorporated Open-domain Dialogue (MOD) dataset and a unified multi-modal dialog model trained on this dataset as reference resolution.

+* Considering that properly annotated MOD data is still scarce, we plan to continue enriching our dataset in the future.

 # How to get the dataset